solana-labs/solana-payments-app/system-design/README.md

 ## Components

--   Backend - Orcastration logic that connects merchants to consumers who want to complete a payment over the Solana network
+-   Backend - Orcastration logic that connects merchants to consumers who want to complete a payment over the Solana network and handles the communication with Shopify as a side effect of the actions taken
 -   Mertchant UI - General merchant managment portal
 -   Payment UI - UI for completing a payment on Solana, lightly coupled to the Solana Payments Appp
 -   Transaction Request Server - Generalized transaction building engine for payments